 Horchata isn’t an off-the-shelf brand that always has the same number of calories.
 It’s a culinary drink, which means people from different places make it in their unique ways.

 In Valencia (and Spain at large), horchata is made from soaked and crushed tiger nuts, while the Mexican variant is made of rice and occasionally almonds.
 Horchata exists with different names in places like Africa and India, too, containing yogurt and a multitude of regional spices.
-Nuts are generally high in calories, which makes people question if nutty snacks like horchata and peanut butter and jelly are good for weight loss.
+Nuts are generally high in calories, which makes people question if nutty snacks like horchata and peanut butter and jelly are recommended for losing weight.

 So, the calories in horchata vary from place to place.
 A cup of horchata may have as little as 60 calories if it doesn’t contain any sugar and can go up to 300-400 calories depending on the amount of sugar, yogurt, nuts, and full-fat milk.